Pallabpal/Photofolio/README.md

 4. To delete an album or image, use the respective "Delete" button.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Thank you to the Firebase team for providing a robust backend solution.
-Special thanks to the React community for creating a fantastic library for building user interfaces.
-Enjoy managing your photo collection with Photofolio!
-If you have any questions or run into issues, please don't hesitate to open an issue.